tasdikrahman/tasdikrahman.com/about.md

 A generalist developer, with a focus on the infrastructure side of things.

-I enjoy bouldering in my free time.
-[Backpacking](https://tasdikrahman.me/blog/tag/travel/) is something which I am very fond of.
-You might find me with a [book/kindle](https://www.goodreads.com/user/show/19151223-tasdik-rahman) if we stumble upon each other.
+I enjoy [bouldering](https://en.wikipedia.org/wiki/Bouldering), dancing Salsa, reading books and heading over to [Union FC's](https://www.fc-union-berlin.de/en/) football matches regularly.
+[Backpacking](https://tasdikrahman.me/blog/tag/travel/) is something which I am very fond.

 A list of public talks given by me, can be found [here](https://www.tasdikrahman.com/speaking/).